hkebbi/FortiCNAPP_POV-toolbox/CWPP/Kubernetes/EKS/README.md

-## 🛡️ EKS agent Deployment Using Helm Charts
+## 🛡️ EKS Agent Deployment Using Helm Charts
 - Use **Helm** for easy deployment and lifecycle management

 ### 🧭 Helm Summary